Dash Calc

 Why pay for Dash Calc when iPhone already has a free calculator?

-The stock calculator works fine for most people’s needs, but Dash Calc offers these thoughtful improvements:
+The stock calculator works fine for quick math.
+Dash Calc makes everyday calculations easier with:

 Do you offer a free trial?

 No, unfortunately Apple doesn’t support free trials for paid apps.
-However, the Dash Calc App Store listing (with video and screenshots) should give you a solid sense of what the app offers.
+However, the Dash Calc App Store listing and this site’s screenshots and videos should give you a good sense of what the app offers.
 And if you buy the app and it’s not the right fit, Apple typically honors refund requests made soon after purchase.

 Why don’t you offer a free, ad-supported version?